HEPTACOM/heptaconnect-docs/docs/guides/contributor/build-flow-components.md

 Reasonable log messages are crucial.
 Therefore, whenever HEPTAconnect is aware of a flow component being part of the log message's context, the file the flow component is written in is logged as well.
 This feature is not possible without a `FinderCodeOriginFinder`.
-It can differentiate between a token based implementation of the `FinderContract` and a classical implementation.
+It can differentiate between a token based implementation of the `FinderContract` and an object-oriented implementation.
 The token based implementation needs to evaluate the source of the closures in the token instead of the class implementations' source file.
 The new code origin finder class can now be used along with the others in the `\Heptacom\HeptaConnect\Core\Component\Logger\FlowComponentCodeOriginFinderLogger` to improve log messages.